KES lessons May 2021 DTB (80 of 121) banner

 Your day will be quite different from the school day you are used to.

 The majority of your timetable will be scheduled classes for your chosen subjects, but you’ll also have set periods for Games, Open Forum and Foundation Studies.
 The rest of your time is for private or supervised study.
 The management of these study periods is down to you and will help you to succeed in your subjects.
 Remember, the timetable doesn’t account for the work you should be doing outside of the classroom.
+Please see page 16 of the Sixth Form Prospectus for a typical day in the life of a Sixth Former.

 Classroom Lessons